 For more information, you can check out this Automobile Association PDF

 STOP #1 – VIKOS GORGE AND STONE FOREST

 Just 38 km from the Albanian border, in the Northern Greece Pindus Mountains, you’ll find Vikos Gorge.

 Here, the autumn colours stood out in contrast to the many pillars of grey layered rocks we passed on route to the Vikos Gorge lookout.
-These natural layered rock formations seem, in some points, to be shaped like trees, which is what gives this area its name, the ‘Stone Forest’.
+These natural layered rock formations seem, at some points, to be shaped like trees, which is what gives this area its name, the ‘Stone Forest’.

 At the end of the Stone Forest route, you’ll come to the Oxya Viewpoint, which gives you sweeping views across the Vikos Gorge.

-The gorge holds the 1997 Guinness book of records as the worlds deepest canyon.
+The gorge holds the 1997 Guinness book of records as the world’s deepest canyon.
 It is 900m deep and only 1.1 metres wide at its narrowest point.
 It stretches 20kms through the Zagori region of Greece.